Home » Posts tagged 'sustainability'

 Some development organisations that contributed or are contributing to the seeding of global sustainability in the lives of people, institutions and countries are the United Nations’ Sustainable Development Knowledge Platform, the World Bank, South Africa’s Department for Environmental Affairs, IISD, and The Commonwealth.
 There are several NGOs and other organisations making difference at considerable scale, though.
 For the past 30 years, thousands of future leaders, researchers, scientists, policy-makers and writers have been trained in SD-related disciplines at higher learning institutions.
 The universities which I have evidence to support are the University of Oxford (UK), United Nations University (Japan), Harvard University (USA), University of Cambridge (UK), Royal Holloway University of London (UK), Stockholm University (Sweden), Columbia University (USA), Central European University (Hungary) and University of Tokyo (Japan).

-In the field of academics and research, peer-review journals are among the best channels through which people, industry and governments are reached with thematic issues pertaining to sustainability.
+In the field of academics and research, peer-review journals are among the best channels through which peoples, industries and governments are reached with thematic issues pertaining to sustainability.
 Some scholarly journals that have been devoted to propagating sustainability are Global Sustainability, Sustainable Development, Sustainability Science, and Environment, Development and Sustainability.

 Yes, some good and measurable progresses have happened over the 30 years due to active participation of the public and global leaders in sustainability actions.
 From such actions, a picture is explicitly demonstrated that SD virally infests all aspects of life and the way people think, relate, act, lead and are governed.
 Thus, sustainability benefits cannot be colonnaded because they are mostly intertwined socially, environmentally and economically.
 The all-inclusive practising of SD gives hope to nations, organisations and persons.
 Sustainability is a soft word of the hearts and minds around which fellow feelings overshadow hate, envy and greed in homes, politics, governments, schools, markets and factories.
 It has helped to deflate territorial tensions, disputes and conflicts, which otherwise would have painfully caused destruction of human lives.
 The knowledge of sustainability does not only give power but also build up a person’s attributes of honesty, openness and fairness in dealing with issues of concern for sustainable human well-being.
 In all these, one of the things sustainability has done is to change public attitude to caring for nature – giving attention to carbon issues.
 The biggest challenge is how to appropriately communicate SD and sustainability science to the understanding of global non-sustainability scientist audience, including children.
 As much as ‘higher learning institutions’ remain key players in disseminating SD concepts and strategies, ‘especially in addressing emerging issues (climate change, disaster mitigation, post conflict countries, etc.) as well as creating new leaders’, the endogenous institutions such as hunter associations, artisanal e-waste collectors, association of earthworm economists, farmer-based groups (FBGs) and pastoralist networks are equally becoming significant actors in actualizing SD in practice.